 How We Tested

 We rely on slotted spoons to remove and drain small or delicate foods from boiling water, hot oil, or sauce.
-To find the best model, we rounded up eight dishwasher-safe nylon, silicone, and stainless-steel spoons, all priced under $35.00, and used them to fish out green peas, poached eggs, meatballs, and jumbo shrimp from liquids in different kinds of cookware.
+To find the best model, we rounded up eight dishwasher-safe nylon, silicone, and stainless-steel spoons, all priced under about $35.00, and used them to fish out green peas, poached eggs, meatballs, and jumbo shrimp from liquids in different kinds of cookware.

 The first things we noticed were the differences between handles.
 Long handles were better because they kept our fingers away from the heat.
 Additionally, we preferred rounded handles over flat ones, and we preferred handles without dedicated grips, which limited our holding options.
 Drainage was not an issue; despite different perforation areas, sizes, and configurations, all the spoons filtered out water, oil, and sauce equally well.
 While we generally preferred spoons that held more food, the depth and shape of their bowls mattered more than capacity.
 Shallow bowls slid under food more easily than spoons with deep bowls, and broad bowls held large, irregular foods like jumbo shrimp more securely.